 The first tremor of the devastating earthquake was felt at 9:30am on 1 November.
-A few minutes later. there was a second far more violent shock, reducing over half the city to rubble.
+A few minutes later there was a second, far more violent shock, reducing over half the city to rubble.
 Although the epicentre was close to the Algarve, Lisbon, as the most populated area, bore the worst.
-Over 20 churches collapsed, crush-Votive tile nanel offered ing the crowds who had assembled by survivors for All Saints' Day.
-A third shock was followed by fires which quickly spread.
+Over 20 churches collapsed, crushing the crowds who had assembled for All Saints' Day.
+A third shock was followed by fires which quickly was followed by fires which quickly spread.
 An hour later, huge waves came rolling in from the Tagus and flooded the lower part of the city.
-Most of Portugal suffered damage and the shock
+Most of Portugal suffered damage and the shock was felt as far away as Italy.
+Perhaps 15,000 people lost their lives in Lisbon alone.

-This anonymous painting of the arrival of a papal ambassador at court in 1693 shows how Terreiro do Paço looked before the earthquake.
+This anonymous painting of the arrival of a papal ambassador at court in 1693 shows how Terreiro do Paco looked before the earthquake.

 Some buildings that might have survived an earthquake alone were destroyed by the fire that followed.

-The old royal palace, the 16th-century Paco da Ribeira, was utterly ruined by the earthquake and ensuing flood.
+The old royal palace, the 16th-century Paço da Ribeira, was utterly ruined by the earthquake and ensuing flood.